Joseph Conrad: Themes and style

 Unlike many authors who make it a point not to discuss work in progress, Conrad often did discuss his current work and even showed it to select friends and fellow authors, such as Edward Garnett, and sometimes modified it in the light of their critiques and suggestions.
+Conrad frequently suffered from writer's block.

 Edward Said was struck by the sheer quantity of Conrad's correspondence with friends and fellow writers; by 1966, it "amount[ed] to eight published volumes".
 Said comments: "[I]t seemed to me that if Conrad wrote of himself, of the problem of self-definition, with such sustained urgency, some of what he wrote must have had meaning for his fiction.
 [I]t [was] difficult to believe that a man would be so uneconomical as to pour himself out in letter after letter and then not use and reformulate his insights and discoveries in his fiction."
 Said found especially close parallels between Conrad's letters and his shorter fiction.
-"Conrad... believed... that artistic distinction was more tellingly demonstrated in a shorter rather than a longer work....
-He believed that his [own] life was like a series of short episodes... because he was himself so many different people...: he was a Pole and an Englishman, a sailor and a writer."
-Another scholar, Najder, writes:
+"Conrad ... believed ... that artistic distinction was more tellingly demonstrated in a shorter rather than a longer work....
+He believed that his [own] life was like a series of short episodes... because he was himself so many different people ...: he was a Pole and an Englishman, a sailor and a writer."
+Another scholar, Najder, wrote:

 Conrad borrowed from other, Polish- and French-language authors, to an extent sometimes skirting plagiarism.
 When the Polish translation of his 1915 novel Victory appeared in 1931, readers noted striking similarities to Stefan Żeromski's kitschy novel, The History of a Sin (Dzieje grzechu, 1908), including their endings.
 Comparative-literature scholar Yves Hervouet has demonstrated in the text of Victory a whole mosaic of influences, borrowings, similarities and allusions.
 He further lists hundreds of concrete borrowings from other, mostly French authors in nearly all of Conrad's works, from Almayer's Folly (1895) to his unfinished Suspense.
 Conrad seems to have used eminent writers' texts as raw material of the same kind as the content of his own memory.
 Materials borrowed from other authors often functioned as allusions.
 Moreover, he had a phenomenal memory for texts and remembered details, "but [writes Najder] it was not a memory strictly categorized according to sources, marshalled into homogeneous entities; it was, rather, an enormous receptacle of images and pieces from which he would draw."

 Continues Najder: "[H]e can never be accused of outright plagiarism.
 Even when lifting sentences and scenes, Conrad changed their character, inserted them within novel structures.
 He did not imitate, but (as Hervouet says) 'continued' his masters.
 He was right in saying: 'I don't resemble anybody.'
 Ian Watt put it succinctly: 'In a sense, Conrad is the least derivative of writers; he wrote very little that could possibly be mistaken for the work of anyone else.'
 Conrad's acquaintance George Bernard Shaw says it well: "[A] man can no more be completely original [...] than a tree can grow out of air."